JanFfm/docker_nextcloudcmd/README.md

 The nextcloudcmd client performs single sync run and then exits.

 I suggest creating a bash script to start the container.
-The bash script can then be started via cronjob.
+The bash script can then be started via cronjob. (example -> run_docker_nextcloudcmd.sh)

 ## start container